 We’ve Updated the Trainers Map

 We’re putting together a database of Train the Trainer sessions held since Reversing Runaway Inequality started in 2015.
 What started out with just a few T4T events our first year has gained momentum.
-We’re now up to 486 people on our Trainers Map (there are two not shown in Hawaii), and more than 3,500 people having participated in a training.
-We’ll have a more precise number and more details when we finish the database.
-Who Wants To Be A Trainer?
-And Where Are They?
+We’re now up to 486 people on our Trainers Map (there are two not shown in Hawaii), and more than 3,500 people … Read more

 Tell Us About Your Event: The Alliance for Economic Justice in Wilmington NC